Hausa people: Genetics

 One of the 32 tested individuals (3.1%) belonged to E-M78 (E1b1b1a1) (Note: Haplogroup E-M78 (E1b1b1a1) is most common at the Horn of Africa and also frequently occurs in North Africa, East Africa and the Balkans.).

-A more recent study on Hausa of Arewa (Northern Nigeria) revealed similar results: 47% E1b1a, 5% E1b1b, 21% other Haplogroup E (E-M33, E-M75...), 18% R-M173 (R1) and 9% B.
+A more recent genetic study of the Hausa population in Arewa (Northern Nigeria) reported similar results, with haplogroup E1b1a being the most prevalent (47%), followed by other subclades of haplogroup E—including E-M33 and E-M75—at 21%.
+Haplogroup R-M173 (R1) was observed at a frequency of 18%, while haplogroup B accounted for 9% of the sample.
+Haplogroup E1b1b was present at a lower frequency of 5%.
+In further detail, the Hausa populations in Kano showed a higher frequency of R1b (approximately 40%), alongside E1b1b at around 20%.
+These findings indicate substantial paternal lineage diversity among the Hausa, reflecting contributions from West African, North and Eurasian populations.

 In terms of overall ancestry, an autosomal DNA study by Tishkoff et al. (2009) found the Hausa to be most closely related to Nilo-Saharan populations from Chad and South Sudan.
 This suggests that the Hausa and other modern Chadic-speaking populations originally spoke Nilo-Saharan languages, before adopting languages from the Afroasiatic family after migration into that area thousands of years ago: